 - Coming to cuddle, lick, or nudge you for attention

-Every dog has its own way of showing joy, but these signs are common across most breeds.
+Every dog has their own way of showing joy, but these signs are consistent across most breeds.
+The AKC has a useful guide to knowing if your dog is happy if you want to go deeper on reading their signals.

-Dogs may not laugh or smile just like we do, but they absolutely express happiness and love in their own ways.
-Their playful pants, goofy grins, tail wags, zoomies in the house, and full-body wiggles are their versions of laughter and smiles.
+Dogs may not laugh or smile the way we do, but they absolutely express happiness and love in their own ways.
+Their playful pants, goofy grins, tail wags, zoomies, and full-body wiggles are their versions of laughter and smiles.
+You may also want to read about common dog questions.